A degree in economics provides you with an array of subject-specific and transferable skills highly sought after by employers

 A whole range of postgraduate qualifications are available and economics graduates may choose to undertake further study for a variety of reasons.
 Some wish to continue studying economics at a higher level because of personal interest or they may choose a specialist area such as health, agriculture or regional economic development.

-Graduates may also use postgraduate study as a means to change career focus or to gain professional qualifications required to practise in certain career areas, such as accountancy.
+Graduates may use postgraduate study as a means to change career focus or to gain professional qualifications required to practise in certain career areas, such as accountancy.

 What do economics graduates do?